 Quitting the monastery; I previously asked the question: who are the paragons who will rise to these changes in the judicial art?
 One thing must be recognised by Governments and by the people.
 The unacceptable increase in judicial workload, without the prospect of relief, is a cause for much stress.
-There is no doubt that the phenomenon of stress, until recently rarely remarked upon, is causing judges to quit, joining colleagues who resign because they find the work boring or because they feel insufficiently paid for such heavy and burdensome responsibilities.51
+There is no doubt that the phenomenon of stress, until recently rarely remarked upon, is causing judges to quit, joining colleagues who resign because they find the work boring or because they feel insufficiently paid for such heavy and burdensome responsibilities.

-Until quite recently, appointment to judicial office, at least in the superior courts, was regarded as a life sentence.
+Until quite recently, appointment to judicial office, at least in the superior courts in common law countries, was regarded as a life sentence.
 Judges entered a monastery from which they could not return.
-Nowadays, increasing numbers of judges are returning, both in Canada and Australia.
-There are even instances in England.
+Nowadays, increasing numbers of judges are returning, including in Canada, the United States and Australia although not yet in Britain or New Zealand.
+There are, however, some instances even in England.
 This phenomenon, has implications for judicial pensions, the ethics of the Bar and public perceptions of the judiciary.
 It is now being suggested that, so common has judicial resignation become that it should not be seen as exceptional.
-Upon this view judges may, in their careers be expected to go on to other activities in the law or public life.52 It seems likely to me that as the stresses of change in the judicial function increase with the work load and rewards diminish comparative to the practising profession more and more judges will be affected.
+Upon this view judges may, in their careers be expected to go on to other activities in the law or public life.
+It seems likely to me that as the stresses of change in the judicial function increase with the work load and rewards diminish comparative to the practising profession more and more judges will be affected.
 There will be an increasing tendency for them to resign.
 Many will return to private practice.
 The implications of this revolution in judicial conduct have still to be considered.
-The introduction of study leave, such as is enjoyed in Australia after five years of judicial service, may provide the kind of incentive, together with pension and other benefits, that will persuade judges to remain in their posts, notwithstanding the unprecedented difficulties and novel burdens they nowadays face.
+Pension, early retirement and other benefits, may persuade judges to remain in their posts, notwithstanding the unprecedented difficulties and novel burdens they nowadays face.

 Conserving the judges: In recognition of the problem and even the undesirability, of requiring the judiciary to process large numbers of cases involving repetitious consideration of like factual material, we are seeing the beneficial development of alternative dispute resolution machinery.
-The growth in community justice centres53 and specialist lay tribunals, with expertise incorporated in the decision making body, recognise that, just as there are horses for courses, so judges must be used in activities that are appropriate to and worthy of their training, skills and role in the community.
-With the decline of the jury and the move away from lay magistrates to trained justices, there is a need to reconsider new mechanisms of dispute resolution which will provide access to justice by citizens in a more cost effective, speedy and informal way than judges can typically provide.54
+The growth in community justice centres and specialist lay tribunals, with expertise incorporated in the decision making body, recognise that, just as there are horses for courses, so judges must be used in activities that are appropriate to and worthy of their training, skills and role in the community.
+With the decline of the jury and the move away from lay magistrates to trained justices and District Court judges, there is a need to reconsider new mechanisms of dispute resolution which will provide access to justice by citizens in a more cost effective, speedy and informal way than judges can typically provide.